-The Archie Motley Archival Internship Program is designed to provide students of color with work opportunities to gain practical experience, earn money while they are in school or recently out of school, and enhance their educational experience.
-The program is designed to recruit students of color, as a means to address the issue of underrepresentation of critically needed ethnic archivists within the archives profession.
+This summer, the BMRC continues, in its third iteration, the Archie Motley Archival Internship Program.
+This program is designed to provide students of color with opportunities to gain practical work experience in archives management, and to recruit students of color into the archives profession as a means to address the critical issue of the underrepresentation of people of color in the field.

 Megan Naylor has been named the Archie Motley Archival Intern for summer 2017.
 Naylor will process the records of Carol Moseley Braun, which are housed by BMRC member institution, Loyola University Chicago within the Women in Leadership Archives (WLA).

 Megan Naylor is completing a Bachelors of Arts at The University of Chicago, with plans to pursue history and pre-law curriculum.
 She is a member of the Pi Beta Phi Fraternity for Women and was previously the president of her high school’s National Honor Society.

 Carol Moseley Braun served as Illinois United States Senator from 1992-1998.
 She holds many “firsts” including first female African-American Senator, first African-American U.S. Senator for the Democratic Party, first woman to defeat an incumbent U.S. Senator in an election, and first female Senator from Illinois.

 The records at the WLA cover almost all of Moseley Braun’s over 30 years of public service from her time in the Illinois House of Representatives to her Ambassadorship to New Zealand and Samoa.
 In addition, there are records pertaining to her current business, Ambassador Organics.